I’m always looking for new ways to prepare chicken, and this citrus marinated chicken is a new favorite.

 Did you know we have a Youtube Channel?

 We have hundreds of simple and delicious recipes, your family is going to love.
 We take you through each recipe, step by step, and show you exactly how to make it.

 Each recipe is tried and true, so you can trust your family will love it.

-Looking for some side dishes?
+Looking for some side dishes to go with this Citrus Marinated Chicken?
 Here are a few of our favorites:

 - Ranch Roasted Carrots